 Train strike set to affect rail services across Italy.

-Train passengers in Italy face disruption to rail services on Tuesday 6 May due to a national eight-hour strike by railway workers, trade unions said on Friday.
+Train passengers in Italy face disruption to rail services on Tuesday 6 May due to two national strikes by railway workers.

-The strike has been called by the Filt Cgil, Fit Cisl, Uiltrasporti unions to demand the renewal of a national collective labour agreement in the rail sector, which expired on 31 December 2023.
+An eight-hour strike, from 09.00 to 17.00 on Tuesday 6 May, has been called by the Filt Cgil, Fit Cisl and Uiltrasporti unions to demand the renewal of a national collective labour agreement in the rail sector, which expired on 31 December 2023.

 "There are still considerable distances to reach a contract adequate to our requests", unions said in a joint statement, despite making some "progress" during 16 months of talks with the government.